 Install Low Flow – If you just can’t cut down your shower time another option is to install a low flow shower head.
-In addition adding a plastic container filled with water in your toilet talk will reduce the amount of water you use per flush.
+In addition to adding a plastic container filled with water in your toilet tank, this will reduce the amount of water you use per flush.

 Out and About

 Use a Reusable Mug and Water Bottle – Reduce your daily footprint by having a reusable mug and or water bottle with you when you are out and about.
 It is surprising how many times you will end up using these and you will reduce waste as well.

 Carry a Reusable Bag – Whether shopping for groceries or anything else for that matter, you may be sure to have a reusable bag with you at all times thereby reducing plastic waste.

 Collect and Save Water – Get a rain barrel or other containers to collect rainwater that you can use to water your lawn, flower beds and gardens.
 Plants prefer rain water to chlorinated city water so your plants will be happy and you will save on your monthly bill.